SJRUK2000/SJRUK2000/README.md

 - 👯 I’m looking to collaborate on **Projects that make meaningful impact & expand my horizons and capabilities**

-- 🤝 I’m looking for help with **Finding a position to contribute to the best of my ability.**
+- 🤝 I’m looking for help with **Improving my Foundational and Leadership skills.**

 - 💬 Ask me about **Comedy, so I can tell crazy stories and corny jokes.**